Farm Beginnings

 For every applicant that is not offered a spot in this year's Farm Beginnings cohort, the Farmer Services team will put together specific recommendations for next steps and offer business coaching services to help you prepare to participate in a future cohort.

 Application Criteria: The main goal in selecting participants is to ensure applicants are at an appropriate stage to take advantage of this program to launch their farm business or develop a newly launched business.
 A strong candidate is seeking support to refine their farm vision, apply whole-farm planning practices, overcome barriers they face, and has the time to fully utilize the resources of the program.
-Applications are reviewed holistically to understand applicants' passion and commitment to farming and strong applicants will show a commitment to agriculture in at least one of the following ways:
+Applications are reviewed holistically to understand applicants' passion and commitment to farming.

 Applicants living in Vermont by the time the program begins in October 2024 are prioritized.
 Farm Beginnings is offered in several other states.
 If you are not residing in Vermont and you are interested in Farm Beginnings, check here to see if there is a Farm Beginnings program available near you.